AlgoMaster Logo

 Step 5: Copy Back

-Copy the output array back into the original array (or simply return the output array).
+Copy the output array back into the original array (or return the output array directly).

-The reason for the right-to-left traversal in Step 4 deserves emphasis.
+The right-to-left traversal in Step 4 is what produces stability.
 If two elements have the same value, the one that appears later in the input should end up at a higher index in the output.
-By going right to left and decrementing the count each time, we place the rightmost duplicate first (at the highest valid position), then the next one at the position just before it, and so on.
+Going right to left and decrementing the count each time places the rightmost duplicate first (at the highest valid position), then the next one at the position just before it, and so on.
 This preserves the original relative order of equal elements.

 Code Implementation